renovatebot/renovate/website/docs/configuration-options.md

 ## statusCheckVerify

 This feature is added for people migrating from alternative services who are used to seeing a "verify" status check on PRs.
-If you'd like to use this then go ahead, but otherwise we recommend it's more secure to look for Renovate's [GPG Verified Commits](https://github.com/blog/2144-gpg-signature-verification) instead, because those cannot be spoofed by any other person or service (unlike status checks).
+If you'd like to use this then go ahead, but otherwise it's more secure to look for Renovate's [GPG Verified Commits](https://github.com/blog/2144-gpg-signature-verification) instead, because those cannot be spoofed by any other person or service (unlike status checks).

 ## supportPolicy